 Former FDA Chief Testifies In Xarelto Lawsuit Settlement Case

 Former U.S. Food and Drug Administration Chief David Kessler testified on Hartman’s behalf before the Philadelphia Common Pleas Court jury.
 During Hartman’s trial, Kessler stated that Xarelto’s warning label understated the drug’s bleeding risks.
 He also testified that J&J’s subsidiary, Janssen Pharmaceuticals, failed to warn doctors about higher bleed out risks for certain patients.
 Interestingly, in October 2016, the FDA issued updated information regarding the 2011 Xarelto ROCKET AF clinical trials.
 Despite a recent recall involving a faulty monitoring device used during these trials, the FDA reaffirmed Xarelto’s safety profile.
 The document also shows, however, that 5.6 in every 1,000 Xarelto patients (5.6%) experiences severe, uncontrolled bleeding.

-While defendants prevailed in the first three bellwether trials, the Hartman Xarelto lawsuit settlement proves the fight isn’t over yet.
 After the first May Xarelto bellwether trial ruled in the defense’s favor, Bloomberg interviewed plaintiff Joseph Boudreaux’s lawyer, Gerald Meunier.
 “We never expected the struggle to be an easy one,” Meunier acknowledged.
 “We realize Bayer and Janssen have a lot of resources and a lot of motivation to protect Xarelto.”

 Bayer, J&J Agree to Pay $775 Million Xarelto Lawsuit Settlement in 2019